 Unaccompanied asylum-seeking children

 The All Wales Induction Framework for Health and Social Care includes the knowledge, understanding and practice which should be demonstrated over time, by workers who are new to their role.
-We have developed guidance, progress logs, workbooks, resources and a glossary to help you implement the Induction Framework.
+It includes guidance, progress logs, workbooks, resources and a glossary to help you implement the Induction Framework.

 Wales Safeguarding Procedures